When Personalization Harms: Reconsidering the Use of Group Attributes in Prediction: Additional Information on Datasets

-\paragraph{\textds{kidney}} Using MIMIC-III and MIMIC-IV \cite{johnson2016mimic}, we create a cohort of patients who were given Continuous Renal Replacement Therapy (CRRT) at any point during their ICU stay.
+\paragraph{\textds{kidney}} We use MIMIC-III and MIMIC-IV \cite{johnson2016mimic} to define a cohort of patients who were given \emph{continuous renal replacement therapy} (CRRT) at any point during their ICU stay.
 For patients with multiple ICU stays, we select their first one.
 We define the target as whether the patient dies during the course of their selected hospital admission.
 As features, we select the most recent instances of relevant lab measurements (e.g. sodium, potassium, creatinine) prior to the CRRT start time, along with the patient's age, the number of hours they have been in ICU when CRRT was administered, and their Sequential Organ Failure Assessment (SOFA) score at admission.
 We treat all variables as continuous with the exception of the SOFA score, which we treat as ordinal.
-This results in a dataset of 1,722 CRRT patients, 51.1\% of which die in-hospital.
-We define protected groups based on the patient's sex and self-reported race and ethnicity.
+This results in a dataset of 1,722 CRRT patients, with $\prob{y_i = +1} = 51.1\%.$

-\paragraph{\textds{mortality}} We follow the cohort creation steps outlined by \citet{harutyunyan2019multitask} for their in-hospital mortality prediction task.
-We select the first ICU stay longer than 48 hours of patients in MIMIC-III \cite{johnson2016mimic}, and aim to predict whether they will die in-hospital during their corresponding hospital admission.
-As features, we bin the time-series lab and vital measurements provided by \citet{harutyunyan2019multitask} into four 12-hour time-bins, and compute the mean in each time-bin.
-We additionally include the patient's age and sex as features.
-This results in a cohort of 21,139 patients, 13.2\% of whom die in hospital.
+\paragraph{\textds{mortality}} We define a cohort of patients for in-hospital mortality prediction task following \citet{harutyunyan2019multitask}.
+We select the first ICU stay longer than 48 hours for patients in MIMIC-III\citep{johnson2016mimic}, and predict in-hospital mortality for this visit.
+As features, we include periodic lab and vital measurements used by \citet{harutyunyan2019multitask} into four 12-hour time-bins, and compute the mean in each time-bin.
+This results in a cohort of 21,139 patients where $\prob{y_i = +1} = 13.2\%.$

-\paragraph{\textds{saps}} The Simplified Acute Physiology Score II (SAPS II) is a risk score that was developed for predicting mortality in the ICU~\cite{le1993new}.
-This study was conducted in 137 medical centers across 12 countries contains 7,797 patients.
+\paragraph{\textds{saps}} The Simplified Acute Physiology Score II (SAPS II) is a risk score developed to predict ICU mortality~\cite{le1993new}.
+This study contains a cohort of critically-ill patients from 137 medical centers across 12 countries.
 For each patient we have access to demographics, comorbidities, and vitals which are used to predict the risk of mortality in the ICU.
-For group attributes we use age and HIV status.
-The percentage of patients in the dataset who experience mortality is 21.8\%.
+The final dataset contains 7,797 patients where percentage of patients in the dataset who experience mortality is $\prob{y_i = +1} = 21.8\%$.